A study on CFL conditions for the DG solution of conservation laws on adaptive moving meshes: Introduction

 While the condition (\ref{cfl-old-2}) or (\ref{cfl-old-1}) appears to work well in existing adaptive DG computation for conservation laws, there lacks a theoretical justification of them for non-uniform and moving meshes.
 One may also wonder if the coupling between physical quantities and mesh elements can be taken into consideration for time step selection.
 The objective of this work is to study these issues.
 To be specific, we consider a quasi-Lagrange MMDG method \cite{Luo-Huang-Qiu-2019JCP, Zhang-Cheng-Huang-Qiu-2020CiCP} with the Lax-Friedrichs (LF) flux for (\ref{PDE-1}).
 A CFL condition for the $L^1$ stability of the MMDG method with $P^0$ elements is then established and analyzed for scalar linear equations (cf. Proposition~\ref{prop-p0-cfl}), which provides a theoretical justification for the stability of the method.
 Moreover, based on this analysis, for the MMDG method with $P^k$ elements ($k \geq1$) and general conservation laws we propose to choose $\Delta t$ as

-where $\alpha_e$ is the maximum absolute value of the eigenvalues of the Jacobian matrix of $(\mathbf{F} - U \dot{\bm{X}})\cdot \bm{n}$ (with respect to $U$) taken over edge $e$.
+where $\alpha_e=\alpha_e(U,\bm{\dot{X}})$ is the maximum absolute value of the eigenvalues of the Jacobian matrix of $(\mathbf{F} - U \dot{\bm{X}})\cdot \bm{n}$ (with respect to $U$) taken over edge $e$.
 This choice is very similar to (\ref{cfl-old-1}).
 Indeed, it reduces to (\ref{cfl-old-1}) when $\alpha_e$ is replaced with the global $\alpha_h$.
 However, unlike (\ref{cfl-old-1}), the condition (\ref{cfl-new-1}) takes into consideration the spatial variation of $\alpha$ and its coupling with the element height (i.e., $|K|/|e|$).
-Moreover, it shows that $\Delta t$ can be increased if the mesh velocity can be chosen to minimize $\alpha_e$ in regions where the element height is relatively small.
-On the other hand, if $\alpha_e$ does not change significantly over the domain, then (\ref{cfl-new-1}) is mathematically equivalent to (\ref{cfl-old-2}) and $\Delta t$ is determined essentially by the minimum height of the mesh elements.
+Moreover, it shows that $\Delta t$ can be increased if the mesh velocity $\bm{\dot{X}}$ can be chosen to minimize $\alpha_e$ in regions where the element height is relatively small.
+An example of this is Lagrangian-type methods (e.g.~\cite{Hirt-ALE1-1971,Hirt-ALE2-1974,Kucharik-Shashkov-ALE-2014}) where the mesh velocity is taken as the fluid velocity.
+On the other hand, the mesh movement can be determined by other considerations.
+For example, in the current work we consider the use of the MMPDE moving mesh method to determine the mesh movement based on solution-Hessian.
+In this case, the mesh velocity does not necessarily minimize $\alpha_e$.
+If $\alpha_e$ does not change significantly over the domain, then (\ref{cfl-new-1}) is mathematically equivalent to (\ref{cfl-old-2}) and $\Delta t$ is determined essentially by the minimum height of the mesh elements.

+The CFL condition such as (\ref{cfl-new-1}) provides a selection strategy for time step-size based on stability.
+This CFL-condition-based strategy is widely used in the DG computation of hyperbolic conservation laws.
+On the other hand, it is common practice to use an error-based time step-size selection strategy in the computation of ordinary differential equations (e.g., see Hairer and Wanner \cite{HW1991}).
+It is worth studying how error-based time step-size selection strategies fare in the DG computation of hyperbolic conservation laws.
+To this end, we use the third-order explicit Strong Stability Preserving (SSP) embedded RK (SSP-ERK(4,3)) pair of \cite{SSPERK-2018} and the standard PI controller step-size selection strategy (e.g., see Hairer and Wanner \cite{HW1991}) and present numerical examples to demonstrate the feasibility of this approach.

+The MMPDE moving mesh method \cite{Huang-Ren-Russell-1994a,Huang-Russell-2011} is used to generate adaptive moving meshes for the numerical examples presented in this work.
+A key idea of the MMPDE method is to view any nonuniform mesh as a uniform one in some Riemannian metric specified by a tensor $\mathbb{M} = \mathbb{M}(\bm{x})$, a symmetric and uniformly positive definite matrix-valued function that provides the information needed for determining the size, shape, and orientation of the mesh elements throughout the domain.
+It has been shown analytically and numerically in \cite{Huang-Kamenski-2018MC} that the moving mesh generated by the MMPDE method stays nonsingular (free of tangling) if the metric tensor is bounded and the initial mesh is nonsingular.
+It is worth pointing out that other adaptive moving mesh methods (such as Lagrangian-type methods) can also be used; e.g., see \cite{Bai94a,Baines-2011,Bey-Oden-1996,BHR09,Dumbser-Boscheri-Lagrangian-2013, Hirt-ALE1-1971,Hirt-ALE2-1974,Huang-Russell-2011,Kucharik-Shashkov-ALE-2014,Morgan-etal-Lagrangian-2014,Tan05, Vilar-Maire-Abgrall-Lagrangian-2014,Wang-Luo-Shashkov-Lagrangian-2020} and references therein.